Saturnyx/curator/templates/citizen.md

 The following behaviors are expected and requested of all community members:

-  * Participate in an authentic and active way.
+- Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
-  * Exercise consideration and respect in your speech and actions.
+- Exercise consideration and respect in your speech and actions.
-  * Attempt collaboration before conflict.
+- Attempt collaboration before conflict.
-  * Refrain from demeaning, discriminatory, or harassing behavior and speech.
+- Refrain from demeaning, discriminatory, or harassing behavior and speech.
-  * Be mindful of your surroundings and of your fellow participants.
+- Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
-  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+- Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 ## 4. Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable within our community:

-  * Violence, threats of violence or violent language directed against another person.
+- Violence, threats of violence or violent language directed against another person.
-  * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+- Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
-  * Posting or displaying sexually explicit or violent material.
+- Posting or displaying sexually explicit or violent material.
-  * Posting or threatening to post other people's personally identifying information ("doxing").
+- Posting or threatening to post other people's personally identifying information ("doxing").
-  * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+- Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
-  * Inappropriate photography or recording.
+- Inappropriate photography or recording.
-  * Inappropriate physical contact.
+- Inappropriate physical contact.
 You should have someone's consent before touching them.
-  * Unwelcome sexual attention.
+- Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
-  * Deliberate intimidation, stalking or following (online or in person).
+- Deliberate intimidation, stalking or following (online or in person).
-  * Advocating for, or encouraging, any of the above behavior.
+- Advocating for, or encouraging, any of the above behavior.
-  * Sustained disruption of community events, including talks and presentations.
+- Sustained disruption of community events, including talks and presentations.

 ## 5. Weapons Policy

-No weapons will be allowed at <community_name> events, community spaces, or in other spaces covered by the scope of this Code of Conduct.
+No weapons will be allowed at <community-name> events, community spaces, or in other spaces covered by the scope of this Code of Conduct.
 Weapons include but are not limited to guns, explosives (including fireworks), and large knives such as those used for hunting or display, as well as any other item used for the purpose of causing injury or harm to others.
 Anyone seen in possession of one of these items will be asked to leave immediately, and will only be allowed to return without the weapon.
 Community members are further expected to comply with all state and local laws on this matter.

 ## 6. Consequences of Unacceptable Behavior